larrytech7/omnipay-momocm/README.md

     $ composer require league/omnipay larrytech7/omnipay-momocm

-OR you can also add the following line to your composer.json inside the require tag
+OR you can also add the following lines to your composer.json inside the require field parameter
 ```
+"league/omnipay": "^3.0",
 "larrytech7/omnipay-momocm" : "~2.0"
 ```
 Then run ```composer update``` to fetch it